No products in the cart.

 These are installed into the bottom of a cabinet above the hob.
 They are on show all the time, but can have various profiles, some being completely flat like these canopy hoods, or some with part of the body on display like these.

 By far the most popular and widespread type of cooker hood.
-These attach to the wall and have a panel that covers the ducting up into the wall or behind the top of the wall units.
-There are many styles and finishes available such as standard triangle pyramid designs, flat panel designs and a number of glass options.
+These attach to the wall and have a panel covering the ducting into the wall or behind the top of the wall units.
+There are many styles and finishes available, such as standard triangle pyramid designs, flat panel designs and multiple glass options.

-If your hob is in the middle of the kitchen on an Island, then you will need a chimney that is attached to the ceiling and is finished on all sides.
-There are a number of good options for Island hoods, although ducting can be an issue as you have to run the ducting behind your ceiling.
+If your hob is in the middle of the kitchen on an island.
+Then you will need a chimney attached to the ceiling and finished on all sides.
+There are many good options for island hoods, although ducting can be an issue as you have to run the ducting behind your ceiling.
 Island hoods cost more than the basic wall hoods as they have to look great from every angle.
-Again there are a number of designer options you can go for and this is often more of a consideration than for the wall mounted versions as it may very well be the centre piece of your kitchen.
+Again, there are several designer options you can go for, and this is often more of a consideration than for the wall-mounted versions, as it may very well be the centrepiece of your kitchen.
 Remember not to go for style over substance, as quite often something that looks great or funky may not have the biggest motor inside.

-These are becoming more and more popular, as the extraction rates are high, and as the distance away from your head is increased, they seem to run much quieter than the sound levels states.
-60db next to your head while cooking is very different to 60db on the ceiling.
+These are becoming increasingly popular, as the extraction rates are high, and as the distance away from your head is extended, they seem to run much quieter than the sound levels stated.
+60dB next to your head while cooking is very different to 60dB on the ceiling.
 Most ceiling hoods are ducted out, and although you can actually recirculate if you duct back into the room and add a charcoal filter, ducting is the best option.

 Relatively recent in the extraction market, downdraft hoods are another alternative.
-Here you have the motor installed in the cabinet and then then the hood pulls up from the worktop.
-While it’s a really tidy solution, installing ducting can be a challenge so most downdraft hood installations recirculate back into the room.
+Here, you have the motor installed in the cabinet, and the hood pulls up from the worktop.
+While it’s a tidy solution, installing ducting can be a challenge.
+So most downdraft hood installations recirculate back into the room.
 Opinions are mixed so far on these.
-They do offer very impressive extraction rates, but the additional expense mean so far they haven’t been widely taken up.
+They offer very impressive extraction rates, but the additional expense means that, so far, they haven’t been widely taken up.

-Grease filters need to be cleaned on all hoods, look out for ones which are dishwasher safe then you can simply pop them into your dishwasher and then back into the hood.
+All hoods need grease filters cleaned.
+Look for ones that are dishwasher safe.
+Then, you can simply pop them into your dishwasher and then back into the hood.

 For normal usage, say a couple of bubbling pans, a rate of 10 air changes per hour will be sufficient.
 So we need a motor capable of changing the volume of the air in your kitchen completely 10 times in 1 hour.

 First, work out the volume of your kitchen.
 Multiply the length, width and height (all in metres) together to get the cubed volume(m³).
 Then multiply that number by the number of air changes (we decided on 10) to get the extraction rate required.
-Heavy usage you could maybe work out 12 air changed, or light usage maybe 6 or 7.
+Heavy usage, you could maybe work out 12 air changes, or light usage, 6 or 7.
 Cabinets and furniture also skew the volume as they take up air space.

 Example.